 You Get What You Focus On

-If you find your life always giving you what you don’t want it’s because that is what you are focused on.
+If you find your life always giving you what you don’t want, it’s because of what you’re focused on.

-If you study geniuses you will find that they’re geniuses because they focus with the laser-like ability in one area.
-Not two, not three, but one area.
+If you study geniuses, you will find that they’re geniuses because they focus with laser-like ability in one area.
+They can’t be a genius if their focal point is on more than one area.
 And their focus is on what they want and only on what they want.

-When we ran our live NLP Training we used to have a stenciled border on the wall of our training room that read, “You Get What You Focus On So Focus On What You Want!”
+When we held our live NLP Training, we had a stenciled border on our training room wall that read, “You Get What You Focus On So Focus On What You Want!”

 It’s that important.

 The first step to making a positive change in your life is to make a list.
-This will be a list of all the things you want and all the things you want to happen.
+A list of all the things you want.

-Focus on what you want or how you want to be in your life.
-For example: rather than thinking “I don’t want to be this or I don’t want this to happen.” change your thoughts to “I want to be this and/or I want this to happen.”
+Think about what you want and how you want to be in your life.
+For example: rather than thinking, “I don’t want to be this or I don’t want this to happen.” change your thoughts to “I want to be this, and I want this to happen.”

 Now To Make It Happen